SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

 Connecting to SQream Using Kafka
 *************************

-The SQream Connector provides a file-based solution for storing and managing data that is being processed and streamed through Kafka.
+The Kafka Connector provides a file-based solution for storing and managing data that is being processed and streamed through Kafka.

 .. contents::